 Telleroo is a web based banking system, where finance teams can make same day bulk payments without the need for complex Corporate Banking Services.

 Telleroo comes with simple workflows enabling you to make hundreds of payments without any training needed.
-Our regular subscription is £49 a month and comes with 50 same day payments included with each further payment costing £0.39.
-This makes Telleroo significantly more cost effective than any Corporate Banking Service.
+Our regular subscription is £19.99 per month and payments cost £0.45 per line.
+This makes Telleroo significantly more cost-effective than any Corporate Banking Service.

 Telleroo is a banking system to make bulk Faster Payments for your finance team.
 It’s a simple yet robust workflow.
-Get a free demo account and see for yourself here.
+Sign up for a free demo account today and see for yourself...